-Kendall College of Art & Design offers an outstanding education in a broad range of professional art and design pursuits.
-Faculty members are regionally and nationally known artists in their own right who freely share their experience in the studio and beyond.
+Kendall College of Art & Design (KCAD) offers an outstanding education in a broad range of professional pursuits in design, art, and art history.
+Faculty members are regionally and nationally known designers, artists, and scholars in their own right who freely share their experience in the studio and beyond.

 KCAD is located in the heart of downtown Grand Rapids, in the midst of a dynamic cultural scene that provides exceptional inspiration and opportunity to students.